ONLINE CERTIFICATE PROGRAM IN NOVEL WRITING

 These descriptions are general frameworks.
 Individual instructors will bring their own style and interest to their courses.

-OWC 101 N The Writing Life: Form and Theory of the Novel
+OWC 101 The Writing Life: Form and Theory of the Novel

 This first course in the OWC series introduces the fundamentals of novel design.
 Students will read and analyze two published novels, developing their own ideas about how authors create the effects they do on the page.
-The class will look first at a bestselling genre novel, considering such key questions as: How does the inciting incident prepare readers for the climax?
-How do scenes build on the tension of previous scenes, raising the stakes?
-And how do characters’ internal drives interface with external challenges to create a meaningful plot?
-The class will then revisit these questions with a work of literary fiction, considering whether and how these fundamentals apply to a quieter novel.
 Weekly discussion questions and writing prompts will help students think about how best to construct their own books.
-In the second half of the quarter, students will share a section of their novel-in-progress for supportive discussion by the class, gaining vital insight for the drafting and development they will be doing in workshop throughout the remainder of the certificate program.
-This course will also help students to develop the work habits of successful fiction writers.
+Students will share bits of their novel-in-progress for supportive discussion by the class, gaining vital insight for the drafting and development they will be doing in workshop throughout the remainder of the certificate program.
+This course will also help students to develop the habits of successful fiction writers.
 The goal is for each student to reach a better understanding of how to shape a novel, a better grasp on the individual writing process, and a greater ability to constructively self-evaluate.

 OWC 303 Novel I: The Powerful Beginning

-A novel is both anchored and set in motion by the person at the helm of the story.
-Character reveals itself under pressure, and we will begin by making sure that your novel starts in the right place, with a conflict compelling enough to reveal who these people are and to ensure that they are on the verge of some kind of dramatic action.
+The beginning of a novel is crucial: establishing a contract with the reader, raising narrative questions, setting the tone and mood of the book, and, of course, introducing the main characters.
+We will begin by making sure that your novel starts in the right place, with a conflict compelling enough to reveal who these people are, and to ensure that they are making meaningful choices that lead to dramatic action.
 The challenges that our characters face up front help us to know who they are at the beginning of a book, and also set up expectations for how they might change by the end.
-Students will spend time thinking about the trajectory they envision not only for their protagonists but also for the secondary characters, and discussing issues related to characterization, such as point of view, dialogue, and voice.
+Students will spend time thinking about the trajectory they envision for their characters, and discussing issues related to characterization, such as point of view, dialogue, and voice.
+In this course, everyone will write and workshop an opening section of up to 5,000 words.

 OWC 304 Novel II: Plot and Structure